ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 You can find complete information on the commands used by TNT at http://phylo.wikidot.com/tntwiki#TNT_scripts

-Some interesting commands:
+**Some interesting commands:**

 ```
 RDIR set path for "run" files
 STATS.RUN: Script that calculates RI and CI.
 XWIPE: Remove data set from memory (allows changing settings)
 BEST: filter trees, discarding suboptimal
 N   keep trees up to N steps (weighted) worse than best
 -   invert the selection criterion
 [   discard trees not fulfilling constraints of monophyly
 ]   discard trees fulfilling them
 *   collapse the trees before comparing
 KEEP N number of trees in memeory
 CDIR: changes local directory
 TAXNAME +N: increases the length of the taxa lables to N characters
 ```

-For the terminal commands we used some of the explanations provided by by Alexander Schmidt-Lebuhn available at http://phylobotanist.blogspot.com/2015/03/parsimony-analysis-in-tnt-using-command.html
+For the terminal commands we used some of the explanations provided by by [Alexander Schmidt-Lebuhn](https://www.anbg.gov.au/cpbr/staff/schmidt-lebuhn-alexander_staff.html) available at http://phylobotanist.blogspot.com/2015/03/parsimony-analysis-in-tnt-using-command.html

 ## A. Search for the shortest tree with TNT

-TNT includes three different search strategies, namely implicit enumeration (exhaustive search, it does guarantee the shortest tree, but there is a taxa limit, ~15), heuristic (do not guarantee finding the shortest tree) and new search strategy, optimised algorithm for heuristic searchers of large data matrices (e.g. >100 taxa).
+TNT includes three different search strategies, namely **implicit enumeration** (exhaustive search, it does guarantee the shortest tree, but there is a taxa limit, ~15), **heuristic** (do not guarantee finding the shortest tree) and **new search strategy**, optimised algorithm for heuristic searchers of large data matrices (e.g. >100 taxa).

 1. A useful feature in TNT is the possibility of create a log file where all commands, analyses and results can be saved for future review.
 Start logging the analysis output into a text file with log filename.